Amelia Earhart, Legendary Aviator (and the fatal mistakes she made)

 In 1928, publisher George Palmer Putman of Putman and Sons who had just published Charles Lindberg’s story of his 1927 solo transatlantic flight, selected Earhart because of her flying experience, to fly with pilot Wilmer Stulz and mechanic Louis Gordon to cross the Atlantic from Newfoundland to Wales.
 Though she was not the pilot of the flight, Earhart received much publicity because she was the first woman to fly the Atlantic.

 From that time, Putnam became Earhart’s manager, and in 1931 her husband.
 George Putnam saw a promotional goldmine, and Earhart recognized a platform to promote her love for aviation, feminism and pacifism so they partnered.
-He had her on an intense schedule, which allowed her to become an accomplished speaker, writer and aviation editor for Cosmopolitan magazine.
+He had her on an intense schedule, which allowed her to become an accomplished speaker, writer and aviation editor of Cosmopolitan magazine.
 “He arranged all her flying engagements, many followed by often strenuous cross-country lecture tours (at one point, 29 tours in 31 days) for maximum publicity.”
 Putman also arranged various products for her to endorse via advertising.

 What Went Wrong